Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 - A Scene Layer Package format for distribution, or direct use, of the scene layer as a single file (see SLPK section)
 - Direct access is enabled through optional paired services that expose query-able and updatable RESTful endpoints
 - Explicit control over bounding index shape and per-node switching allows for optimized display and query
-- Bounding volume hierarchy (BVH) is based on minimum bounding spheres (MBS) and oriented bounding boxes (OBB)
+- Bounding volume hierarchy (BVH) is based on minimum bounding sphere (MBS) or oriented bounding box (OBB)
 - Scene Layers may be created in Cartesian 3D or in global 3D world coordinate systems

 ### <a name="persistence"></a> Persistence

 I3S Scene Layers can be delivered to web, mobile and desktop clients using a number of patterns.
 Most users will interact with Scene Layers using applications with cloud or server based information.
 In these cases, the scene layer cache is on the server and is provided to clients through a RESTful interface.
-These web addressable resources provide access the scene layer, nodes, and associated resources.
+These [web addressable]([scene service](../service/SceneService.md) resources provide access to the scene layer, nodes, and associated resources.

 Alternatively, a scene layer can be delivered as a Scene Layer Package.
 This is a single file that includes the complete node tree and all necessary resources in an archive.
 It allows direct access to individual nodes and their resources.

-All storage methods store the Indexed 3D Scene Layers in a key-value structure, where the key is the access URL and the value is resource (e.g. JSON document).
+All storage methods store the Indexed 3D Scene Layers in a simple key-value structure, where the key is the access URL and the value is resource (e.g. JSON document).